We can help you sell your

 were produced in a few different configurations

-throughout the years, with the earliest versions having a wooden back On the right is the later version, this one being marked with the
+throughout the years, with the earliest versions having a wooden back.

 maker's name and patent date.
 There